Electronic tuner: Regular types

 "Clip-on" tuners typically attach to instruments with a spring-loaded clip that has a built-in contact microphone.
 Clipped onto a guitar headstock or violin scroll, these sense pitch even in loud environments, for example when other people are tuning.

 Some guitar tuners fit into the instrument itself.
 Typical of these are the Sabine AX3000 and the "NTune" device.
-The NTune consists of a switching potentiometer, a wiring harness, illuminated plastic display disc, a circuit board and a battery holder.
+The NTune consists of a switching potentiometer, a wiring harness, an illuminated plastic display disc, a circuit board and a battery holder.
 The unit installs in place of an electric guitar's existing volume knob control.
 The unit functions as a regular volume knob when not in tuner mode.
 To operate the tuner, the player pulls the volume knob up.
 The tuner disconnects the guitar's output so the tuning process is not amplified.
 The lights on the illuminated ring, under the volume knob, indicate the note being tuned.
 When the note is in tune a green "in tune" indicator light illuminates.
 After tuning is complete the musician pushes the volume knob back down, disconnecting the tuner from the circuit and re-connecting the pickups to the output jack.

 Gibson guitars released a guitar model in 2008 called the Robot Guitar—a customized version of either the Les Paul or SG model.
 The guitar is fitted with a special tailpiece with in-built sensors that pick up the frequency of the strings.
 An illuminated control knob selects different tunings.
 Motorized tuning machines on the headstock automatically tune the guitar.
 In "intonation" mode, the device displays how much adjustment the bridge requires with a system of flashing LEDs on the control knob.